stiatragul/mitoGenome_Assembly/README.md

 * *project.name* is what you'd like the generated directories to be called (where the assemblies are stored)
 * *write.shell* if you'd like the function to write a shell script so that you can run MITObim in parallel
 * *ncores* designate the number of cores to use if you want to run in parallel
+* *combine* tells the function whether to use *cat* to combine raw read files, or *bbmap to create an interleaved file that can be used with the '--paired' flag in MITObim

 If run sequentially (*write.shell = FALSE*), the function *mitoAssemble* will spit out all the assemblies to a new directory, and tell you where it is:
 ```{r eval=FALSE}